History of Chris Beard in Timeline

 On April 15, 2016, Chris Beard took the Texas Tech head coaching job after it was made vacant by Tubby Smith's departure to Memphis.

-On January 3, 2017, Chris Beard led Texas Tech to upset #7 West Virginia, marking the Red Raiders' first regular-season win over the Mountaineers in program history.
+On January 3, 2017, Chris Beard led Texas Tech to upset #7 West Virginia, securing the Red Raiders' first regular-season win over the Mountaineers in program history.

 On March 23, 2018, Chris Beard coached Texas Tech to its first-ever Elite Eight berth in program history with a 78–65 win over the Purdue Boilermakers.

-On March 9, 2019, under Chris Beard's leadership, Texas Tech won a share of the Big 12 regular season title, marking the team's first title in the Big 12 conference and its first conference title since 1996.
+On March 9, 2019, under Chris Beard's leadership, Texas Tech won a share of the Big 12 regular season title, marking Texas Tech's first-ever title in the Big 12 conference and its first conference title since 1996.

-On March 30, 2019, Chris Beard led Texas Tech to its first Final Four appearance in school history with a 75–69 victory over Gonzaga to win the West Regional.
+On March 30, 2019, Chris Beard led Texas Tech to the first Final Four appearance in school history with a 75–69 victory over Gonzaga to win the West Regional.

-April 6, 2019: Earned School's first National Championship berth
+April 6, 2019: Texas Tech Earns First National Championship Berth

 On April 6, 2019, Chris Beard led the Red Raiders to a 61–51 victory over Michigan State to earn the school's first National Championship berth.